FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 --- abstract

-This document specifies extensions to “Benchmarking Methodology for Network Interconnect Devices” (RFC 2544) throughput search by {::comment}
+This document specifies extensions to "Benchmarking Methodology for Network Interconnect Devices" (RFC 2544) throughput search by defining a new methodology called Multiple Loss Ratio search (MLRsearch).
+MLRsearch aims to minimize search duration, support multiple loss ratio searches, and improve result repeatability and comparability.

+{::comment}

-    [MB2]: The abstract should self-contained.
+    MB2: The abstract should self-contained.
 Hence the need to expand the RFC title.

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Ok.
+    MK: Ok.
 Edited.

 {:/comment}

-defining a new methodology called Multiple Loss Ratio search {::comment}
+{::comment}

-    [MB1]: This may trigger automatically a comment whether we change (update or amend) any of RFC2544 text.
+    MB1: This may trigger automatically a comment whether we change (update or amend) any of RFC2544 text.
     Do we?

-    [VP]: Pending BMWG decision.
+    VP: Pending BMWG decision.
-    [VP]: For draft11: Officially independent.
+    VP: For draft11: Officially independent.

-    [MK]: MLRsearch extends RFC2544.
+    MK: MLRsearch extends RFC2544.
 Does not change it, nor does it amend it.

+    VP: The idea was to extend in sense of adding one new benchmark.
+    But as we added more requirements and possible deviations around trials, the new methodology is independent from (while possible to combine with) RFC2544.

+    MK: LGTM.

 {:/comment}
-(MLRsearch).
-MLRsearch aims to minimize search duration, support multiple loss ratio searches, and improve result repeatability and comparability.

 MLRsearch is motivated by the pressing need to address the challenges of evaluating and testing the various data plane solutions, especially in software- based networking systems based on Commercial Off-the-Shelf (COTS) CPU hardware vs purpose-built ASIC / NPU / FPGA hardware.

 {::comment}

-    [MB3]: What is meant here?
+    MB3: What is meant here?
 What is specific to these systems?
     Do we need to have this mention at this stage?

-    [VP]: Do not distinguish in abstract
+    VP: Do not distinguish in abstract

-    [MK]: Updated text to focus on COTS hardware vs purpose-built hardware.
+    MK: Updated text to focus on COTS hardware vs purpose-built hardware.
 Let us know if this requires further text in abstract.
          (We should keep it concise.)